The Pre-Exilic Prophet Amos - עָמוֹס - lived in the Eighth Century BC and was a shepherd and keeper of sycamore fig trees (7:14)

-The Prophet Amos lived in the Eighth Century BC in the Northern Kingdom of Israel, during the peaceful reign of Jeroboam, and is the first Prophet to have a Book of the Bible named after him.
-His book should be first if the listing was chronological, as he lived just prior to Hosea, and his writings parallel the First Book of Kings.
+of the Northern Kingdom.
+He is the first Prophet to have a Book of the Bible named after him.
+His book would be first if the listing was chronological, as he lived just prior to Hosea.

-The Apostle James in the Acts of the Apostles 15:15-18 quotes Amos 9:11-12 and interprets this passage in a Messianic sense.
+The Apostle James, Bishop of Jerusalem, in the Acts of the Apostles 15:15-18 quotes Amos 9:11-12 at the Council of Jerusalem and interprets this passage in a Messianic sense.

 The following Scripture is from the Authorized King James Version of the Holy Bible, now in the public domain.
 King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today!

 1 The words of Amos, who was among the herdman of Tekoa,

 which he saw concerning Israel in the days of Uzziah king of Judah, and in the days of Jeroboam

 the son of Joash king of Israel, two years before the earthquake.

 2 And he said, The LORD will roar from Zion, and utter his voice from Jerusalem; and the habitations of the shepherds shall mourn, and the top of Carmel shall wither.